Chitina Alaska: Gateway to Wrangell-St. Elias & What to Know

 When to visit Chitina, Alaska

 Winter is tough, let me tell ya.
-For most of the shows I work on, the network wants the “harsh realities of living off the grid in rural Alaska” That means filming when its cold and miserable outside, so thats when I’ve spent most of my time in places like Chitina, Alaska.
+For most of the shows I work on, the network wants the “harsh realities of living off the grid in rural Alaska” That means filming when its cold and miserable outside, so that’s when I’ve spent most of my time in places like Chitina, Alaska.

 I’ve been through Chitina nearly every month of the year, and during the winter months it’s a total ghost town.
 The folks that stay in town are inside next to their woods stoves.
-Plums of smoke coming out of chimneys are the only activity you might see for days.
+Plumes of smoke coming out of chimneys are the only activity you might see for days.
 If you’re planning a trip to the park, you’ll want to come in the summer anyway, as the conditions can be brutal.
 Visit Chitina, Alaska and the surrounding areas from May to September.

 Chitina, Alaska Hotels and Amenities